Welcome the Programmer's Manual of the ALib C++ Class Library!

 .Most of the type aliases are as simple as sampled with class Compiler above.
 Also templated types are often just a 1:1 alias, for example:

-But sometimes template parameters become fixed.
+But sometimes template parameters become predefined with the alias.
 Often (but not always) with that the name changes, i.e., the leading T is removed.
 As an example, take:

 In some few situations, mostly due to technical reasons, template parameters are even changing their position.
 Of-course, some special care has to be taken if such types are used aliased or not.
 As an example, take:

-A core class included in any ALib Distribution is lang::CallerInfo.
+A core class included in any ALib Build is lang::CallerInfo.
 It stores the following information:

 typeid